ania-nunez/m431_ap23a_connect4/01_Documentation/(I)PERKA.md

 <br>

 ## Informing if we can implement this project
-We first informed us how our game would be programmed and in which coding language it would be best written in.
-We also asked our teacher if we can implement our idea, which he said yes to.
+<p>We first informed us how our game would be programmed and in which coding language it would be best written in.
+We also asked our teacher if we can implement our idea, which he said yes to. </p>

 <br>